kyma-project/kyma/docs/serverless-v2/08-04-trigger-lambda-with-event.md

     > **NOTE:** Lambda takes the name from the Function CR name.
 The Trigger CR can have a different name but for the purpose of this tutorial, all related resources share a common name defined under the **NAME** variable.

-See what these variables refer to:
+These variables refer to the following:

 - **APP_NAME** is taken from the name of the Application CR and identifies the source of events.
 - **EVENT_VERSION** points to the specific event version, such as `v1`.